 Legal wireless network coverage extension devices, such as the Telstra Mobile Smart Antenna and Telstra Go, are also known as ‘repeaters’ as they repeat the signal from one location to another.

-Fixed line phones
+Fixed line phones and nbn

 Home phones on the NBN are different.